nikita-sharov/docs.de-de/applications-for-employment/parkside/cases/linkedin-learning.md

 Wie Lynda.com die neue Plattform, das Ergebnis, im Oktober 2017 [beschreibt](https://www.lynda.com/Business-tutorials/Upgrading-from-Lynda-com-LinkedIn-Learning/675718-2.html) (in Video-Form; hier die Niederschrift):

-"Soon, you'll be able to upgrade to our new learning platform, LinkedIn Learning, which delivers the same great lynda.com content through a personalized, easy-to-use, new experience.
+> Soon, you'll be able to upgrade to our new learning platform, LinkedIn Learning, which delivers the same great lynda.com content through a personalized, easy-to-use, new experience.
 With unique insights from LinkedIn, based on a person's job title and skillsets, LinkedIn Learning delivers a personalized learning experience, highlighting content that will help individuals succeed in their given role.
+>

-We also have a brand new admin experience to help you easily manage your groups of learners, curate and recommend content that is relevant to each learner's needs including the ability to incorporate content from outside of our library such as a welcome video from your CEO helping you create a truly customized experience for your learners.
+> We also have a brand new admin experience to help you easily manage your groups of learners, curate and recommend content that is relevant to each learner's needs including the ability to incorporate content from outside of our library such as a welcome video from your CEO helping you create a truly customized experience for your learners.
 There's also new reporting and analytics at a glance so you can easily measure adoption and engagement."

-"On the day of your upgrade, all of your organization's activity and data from lynda.com will automatically migrate to LinkedIn Learning and that's it."
+> On the day of your upgrade, all of your organization's activity and data from lynda.com will automatically migrate to LinkedIn Learning and that's it."

 ## In a nutshell